ipavlopoulos/modern_nlp/README.md

-# Modern NLP Reading Group at Stockholm University, 2021.
+# Modern NLP Reading Group at Stockholm University, DSV, 2021

-The reading group is about Natural Language Processing (NLP), recent papers and standard techniques.
-One notebook will follow each session, so that we will experiment hands on with research questions that will arise during reading.
+This reading group is about Natural Language Processing (NLP), recent papers and standard techniques.
+A notebook follows each session, hosting experiments with regards to questions that came up during reading or presenting.

+> John Pavlopoulos, Senior Lecturer (fixed-term)
+> Dept. of Computer and System Sciences
+> Stockholm University